pelias/documentation/leaflet-geocoder.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.5/leaflet.js"></script>
     ```

-2. In the `<head>` section, immediately after the Leaflet lines, add references to the geocoder CSS and JavaScript files.
+2. In the `<head>` section, immediately after the Leaflet lines, add references to the geocoder's CSS and JavaScript files.
 These files are from the GitHub repository you copied to your machine.

     ```html
     <link rel="stylesheet" href="../geocoding-tutorial/pelias-leaflet-geocoder.css">